Alternatively image or video files can be dragged & dropped from other locations such as the Content Browser.

-When saving to video format (Avi or QuickTime), this option defines whether or not an existing soundtrack should be included.
+When saving to a video format, this option defines whether or not an existing soundtrack should be included.
 This can work in one of two ways:

 The frame rate must match the original frame rate exactly.
 Otherwise no sound can be saved.

 If Animation is selected as Type the frame range that should be saved can be defined using these values.